 |Tuition and Fees||$6,729||$7,128||$21,234||$10,093.50||$6,729|

 |Residence Hall†||$3,646 – $4,772||$3,646 – $4,772||$3,646 – $4,772||$3,646 – $4,772||$3,646 – $4,772|

 |Dining Membership†||$3,592 – $3,692||$3,592 – $3,692||$3,592 – $3,692||$3,592 – $3,692||$3,592 – $3,692|

 |Total||$15,173 – $16,399||$15,572 – $16,798||$29,678 – $30,904||$18,537.50 – $19,763.50||$15,173 – $16,399|

 *These are estimated expenses for a freshman based on 15 credit hours.
 Costs for transfer students or upperclassmen may vary.

-†Prices vary depending on residence hall.
-Cost is the year rate for double occupancy.
+†Prices vary depending on residence hall and dining membership.
+Costs above for housing are based on the year rate for double occupancy.

 How do I view my Cost of Attendance?

 To view your Cost of Attendance, log in to your my.nmsu.edu account and find your Award Overview under Financial Aid.

 Download our Out-of-Pocket Cost Worksheet to help determine what you may need to pay out-of-pocket.
 Visit your Award Overview in your myNMSU to determine how much total aid you will receive.